 The people whom you know, or know of, who are extraordinary communicators have worked on their skills to one degree or another.
 The people who you’ve heard speaking publicly who’ve really crushed their presentations have likely hired a coach & practiced quite a bit.
 Chances are there are other areas of communicating at which they’re not as successful.

 How Our Voices Impact Our Communication Skills at Work (and Everywhere Else)

-Your voice has a huge impact on how people perceive your message.
+Your voice has a significant impact on how people perceive your message.
 Huge.
-It can send all the wrong signals, all the right signals or somewhere on that spectrum.
+It can send all the wrong signals, all the right signals, or somewhere on that spectrum.
 “They” say that your “tone of voice” is 80% of your communicative message whereas your words are only 20%.
 You can control a room with just your voice.
 So if you want to improve your communication skills at work (and elsewhere) work on opening up your voice.
 Removing the physiological impact that stress has on your vocal mechanism.

 Most of us allow the physiological tension within our vocal mechanisms to hinder our voices.
 I know I did!
-I just worked for a couple of months in my life (what a crazy short time!) to eliminate the tension in my throat and it resulted in my being more comfortable in anxiety ridden situations.
+I just worked for a couple of months in my life (what a crazy short time!) to eliminate the tension in my throat and it resulted in my being more comfortable in anxiety-ridden situations.
 Win/win!
-I got an authoritative voice and I’m comfortable in anxiety provoking communicative situations?
+I got an authoritative voice, and I’m comfortable in anxiety-provoking communicative situations?
 Wow!
 That’s amazing!

 Improve Your Communication Skills at Work